How to Calculate and Make Estimated Tax Payments

-If you have zero tax liability for the previous year and you were a U.S. Citizen or resident alien all year, you don’t have to make estimated payments for this year.
+If you have zero tax liability for the previous year and were a U.S. Citizen or resident alien all year, you don’t have to make estimated payments for this year.

-Filing dates for federal quarterly estimated tax payments.
+Filing dates for federal quarterly estimated tax payments

-The quarterly estimated tax payments due dates for 2016 are as follows:
+The quarterly estimated tax payments due dates for 2022 are as follows:

 |Payment Period||Due Date|

-|January 1 – March 31||April 18|
+|Jan.
+1 – March 31||April 18, 2022|

-|April 1 – May 31||June 15|
+|April 1 – May 31||June 15, 2022|

 When a due date falls on a weekend or holiday, your quarterly payment is due the following business day.

-How to make quarterly estimated tax payments.
+How to make quarterly estimated tax payments

-It’s as simple as applying all or a portion of your over-payment to the first quarter of your next year’s tax liability instead of receiving it as a refund.
+It’s as simple as applying all or a portion of your overpayment to the first quarter of your next year’s tax liability instead of receiving it as a refund.

-If you figure your quarterly payments with TaxAct and print the quarterly payment vouchers, just mail the voucher and your check or money order to the IRS by each due date.
+If you figure out your quarterly payments with TaxAct and print the quarterly payment vouchers, just mail the voucher and your check or money order to the IRS by each due date.